-How to buy or sell a car safely during lockdown
+How to buy or sell a car safely during the pandemic

 Has your car given up on you?
 Luckily you can still buy one safely.
-We look at this, and how to sell your car during lockdown.
+We look at this, and how to sell your car during the pandemic.

 You can still sell your car too, but there are added precautions to consider before you do.

 Here’s what you need to know.